sindresorhus/sindresorhus.github.com/data/apps/pure-paste.md

 #### The app does not preserve links when pasting into Google Docs even with the “Preserve links” setting enabled

 There is a [problem with Google Docs](https://webapps.stackexchange.com/questions/69248/is-there-a-way-to-paste-rtf-text-into-google-document) where it strips links from rich text content.
 It happens even without Pure Paste.
 Web apps are generally bad at following platform conventions.

+#### Copying a cell with a formula in Numbers or Excel looses the formula {#numbers-formula}

+Pure Paste clears formatting by replacing the clipboard with a plain text version (this is the only reliable way to clear formatting).
+However, some apps store metadata in on the clipboard, and in this specific case, these apps store the formula as metadata in the clipboard, which is then lost.
+There is no way reliable way to detect this.

+The solution is to either:
+1. Skip clearing formatting for just this copy (see instructions in the app settings).
+1. Exclude the app in the Pure Paste settings.

 #### Does it respect [nspasteboard.org](http://nspasteboard.org) conventions?